grafana/grafana-plugin-sdk-go/161-release-notes.md

 #### Automatic instance management
-Automatic instance management for data sources was added to the SDK in version [0.97.0](https://github.com/grafana/grafana-plugin-sdk-go/releases/tag/v0.97.0), which removes the need for the plugin developer to use the [Instance Manager](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go@v0.161.0/backend/instancemgmt#InstanceManager) directly.
+Automatic instance management for data sources was added to the SDK in version [0.97.0](https://github.com/grafana/grafana-plugin-sdk-go/releases/tag/v0.97.0), which removes the need for plugin developers to use the [Instance Manager](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go@v0.161.0/backend/instancemgmt#InstanceManager) directly.
 Support for app plugins was added in [v0.140.0](https://github.com/grafana/grafana-plugin-sdk-go/releases/tag/v0.140.0).

 To use auto instance management, please refer to the relevant SDK documentation: